enel-gdh-educational/katacoda-scenarios/docker/part2/step2.md

 > `curl -X POST http://0.0.0.0:81/predict`{{execute}}
 > and be sure to **use port 81** where our host mapped the new container.

+---

-In case a Docker volume with the declared name already exists, that will be used.
+When executing the *docker run* command, in case a Docker volume with the declared name already exists, that will be used.
 So, create and run a new container from the same image using again the "second_vol" volume:

-`docker run --name simple_api_with_volume_1 -p 82:80 -v second_vol:/results
+`docker run --name simple_api_with_volume_1 -p 82:80 -v second_vol:/results -d simple_api_img`{{execute}}
--d simple_api_img`{{execute}}

 Running `docker volume ls`{{execute}} we can see the same output as before.